bioFAM/MOFA/README.md

 Trial 1, Iteration 100: time=0.07 ELBO=-221171.01, deltaELBO=0.0998, Factors=10, Covariates=1

 Converged!
 ```

 There are two important quantities to keep track of:
-* Number of factors: you start the model with a large enough amount of factors, and the model will automatically remove the factors that do not explain significant amounts of variation.
+* **Number of factors**: you start the model with a large enough amount of factors, and the model will automatically remove the factors that do not explain significant amounts of variation.
-* deltaELBO: this is the objective function being maximised which is used to assess model convergence.
+* **deltaELBO**: this is the objective function being maximised which is used to assess model convergence.
 Once the deltaELBO decreases below a threshold, training will end and the model will be saved as an .hdf5 file.
 Then, you are ready to start the analysis with the R package.

 ### Step 2: Downstream analysis: annotation of factors
 Once the heterogeneity of the data set is reduced into a set of factors, you need to understand what are they and relate them to technical or biological sources of variability.

 We have built a semi-automated pipeline based on our experience annotating factors:

-(1) Disentangling the heterogeneity: calculation of variance explained by each factor in each view.
+(1) **Disentangling the heterogeneity**: calculation of variance explained by each factor in each view.
-(2) Inspection of top weighted features: for example, if a factor is associated to the presence of a chromosomal duplication, the mRNA data will have very high loadings for genes located in that particular chromosome.
+(2) **Inspection of top weighted features**: for example, if a factor is associated to the presence of a chromosomal duplication, the mRNA data will have very high loadings for genes located in that particular chromosome.
-(4) Feature set enrichment analysis using for example gene ontologies
+(4) **Feature set enrichment analysis**: using for example gene ontologies
-(4) Visualisation of the samples in the factor space: similarly to what is done in Principal Component Analysis, it is useful to plot the factors against each other and color using known covariates.
+(4) **Visualisation of the samples in the factor space**: similarly to what is done in Principal Component Analysis, it is useful to plot the factors against each other and color using known covariates.